schlatterbeck/mininec-3-doc/README.rst

 technical report [2]_, which is identical with the newer version in some passages.

+Finally: Paul McMahon VK3DIP sent me a scanned version (from some paper document he had access to) of the completely unreadable pages in the document.
+Without him this project would not have been possible.

 The following changes to the original report were adopted in this
 version: